apache/systemds/gpu.md

 But to train very deep network with single precision, the user can speed up the eviction by using shadow buffer.
 The fraction of the driver memory to be allocated to the shadow buffer can
 be set by using the configuration property 'sysml.gpu.eviction.shadow.bufferSize'.
-In the current version, the shadow buffer is currently not guarded by SystemML and can potentially lead to OOM if the network is deep as well as wide.
+In the current version, the shadow buffer is currently not guarded by SystemDS and can potentially lead to OOM if the network is deep as well as wide.

 ### Unified memory allocator

-By default, SystemML uses CUDA's memory allocator and performs on-demand eviction using the eviction policy set by the configuration property 'sysml.gpu.eviction.policy'.
+By default, SystemDS uses CUDA's memory allocator and performs on-demand eviction using the eviction policy set by the configuration property 'sysml.gpu.eviction.policy'.
 To use CUDA's unified memory allocator that performs page-level eviction instead, please set the configuration property 'sysml.gpu.memory.allocator' to 'unified_memory'.